magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 These are (in no particular order) at least: CBOR or flatbuffers or protocolbuffers or cap'n'proto

 We could also still decide to simply use JSON, as that is also unambiguous.
-Although it enjoys widespread support, JSON suffers from a lack of 64-bit integers (because JavaScript only supports 2^53 integers) and doesn't support a byte-string type (forcing e.g. any binary data to be encded in base64 or similar).
+Although it enjoys widespread support, JSON suffers from a lack of 64-bit integers (because JavaScript only supports 2^53 integers) and doesn't support a byte-string type (forcing e.g. any binary data to be encoded in base64 or similar).

 preliminary conclusion: msgpack.